-To answer Independence’s call for help with preserving the collections, the Friends of Independence started the Adopt-an-Artifact Program.
+To answer Independence’s call for help with preserving the collections, the Independence Historical Trust started the Adopt-an-Artifact Program.
 This program allows individuals or groups to “adopt” an historic artifact that needs conservation.
 The adopter(s) can choose to fund the entire conservation process or a portion of the program.
 The Friends will manage the funds in a restricted account designated solely for that purpose.

 Benefits of adopting